Back

 • Valuation of Vacant Land: you’ll learn how to determine the value of land parcels that are not currently developed.

-• Cost Approach Development: the course will teach you the principles and methods of the cost approach, a valuation method that estimates the value of a property by determining the cost to replace or reproduce the improvements on the property.
+• Cost Approach Development: the course will teach you the principles and methods of the cost approach, a valuation method that estimates the value of a property by determining the cost to either replace (construction of a similar, but functional in utility, utilizing modern, up to date materials to those originally used) or reproduce (construction of an exact replica in all aspects and oftentimes a costlier/ more expensive option, including the use of the same materials originally used) the improvements on the land or real property.

-• Current Cost Estimates: You’ll learn to create current cost estimates using Market Extraction, which involves analyzing comparable sales and construction costs to determine the cost of building a similar property today.
+• Current Cost Estimates: You’ll learn to create current cost estimates using Market Extraction, which involves analyzing comparable sales pricing and their related construction costs to determine the cost of building a similar property today.

-• Effective Interview Techniques: The course will cover how to conduct effective interviews with contractors, suppliers, and other relevant parties to gather information for cost estimation.
+• Effective Interview Techniques: The course will cover how to conduct effective interviews (primary sources of information because the appraiser is sourcing the information directly/ first hand) with contractors, suppliers, and other relevant parties to gather information directly for determining cost estimation.

-• Professional Cost Data Sources: You will explore various professional cost data sources, such as cost manuals and online databases, to obtain accurate cost information.
+• Professional Cost Data Sources: You will explore various professional cost data sources (seconadary sources of information because someone else has already done the analysis of the data compiled and determined their contribution/ value), such as cost manuals and online databases, to obtain relevant and accurate cost information.

 • In-depth Case Study: The course includes an in-depth case study that takes you through the entire appraisal process, from the initial assignment to the final value estimate, using various cost approach applications.